sophos-iaas/chef-sophos-sg/README.md

 #### Packetfilter

-Allow HTTPS, SMTP, SSH from internal to mailserver:
+Allow HTTPS, SMTP and SSH from internal to mail server:

     sophos_sg_object 'network/host/REF_NetHosMailseInDe' do
       attributes name: 'Mailserver in DE',